-- Contact the Children's Access Point to find out whether or not you are eligible.
+- Contact the MASH (Multi-Agency Safeguarding Hub) team to find out whether or not you are eligible.

-- Notify us in writing, three months before, of your intention to apply to the court for an SGO.
+- Notify MASH in writing, three months before, of your intention to apply to the court for an SGO.

 - An application is made to the court.

 - We will submit a report to the court about your suitability.
 This report explores the background and information on those applying, the merits of specifically applying for an SGO over other forms of care and the wishes of the child being considered.

 - The court considers your application, and our report, and makes a decision.

 4 Support and benefits